 “The Mystical Marriage of Saint Catherine” by Lorenzo Lotto

-The legend of St. Catherine of Alexandria tells how as a princess and a noted scholar, while in search of a husband equal to her nobility, beauty and knowledge, is referred by a hermit to Christ.
-In a dream, after she was baptised, Christ appeared to the Catherine and put on her finger, as a symbol of mystical connection, a ring.
+The legend of St. Catherine of Alexandria tells how as a princess and scholar, while in search of a husband equal to her nobility and knowledge, is referred by a hermit to Christ.
+In a dream, after she was baptized, Christ appeared to the Catherine and put on her finger, as a symbol of mystical connection, a ring.
 In this painting, the Child is in the act of placing a ring on her finger.

 When the emperor condemned Catherine to death on a spiked breaking wheel, her touch of the execution wheel caused it to shatter.
-In the painting, the artist, signed his name on Catherine’s broken wheel, in the centre foreground, “Laurent.[ius]
+In the painting, the artist signed his name on Catherine’s broken wheel, in the center foreground, “Laurent.[ius]
 Lotus F.[ecit]”.

 Countless images of Saint Catherine are depicted in religious paintings.
-Her images can usually be recognised as she is richly dressed and crowned, as befits her rank as a princess, and often holds or stands next to a segment of her wheel.
-She often has long unbound blonde or reddish hair, especially in the late Middle Ages.
-The vision of Saint Catherine of Alexandria usually also show the Infant Christ, held by the Virgin, placing a ring on her finger.
+Her images can usually be recognized as she is richly dressed and crowned, as befits her rank as a princess, and often holds or stands next to a segment of her wheel.
+She often has long, unbound blonde or reddish hair, especially in the late Middle Ages.
+The vision of Saint Catherine of Alexandria usually also shows the Infant Christ, held by the Virgin, placing a ring on her finger.

 Catherine of Alexandria

-Saint Catherine of Alexandria also known as Saint Catherine of the Wheel, is according to tradition, a Christian saint and virgin, who was martyred in the early 4th century at the hands of the pagan emperor Maxentius (286–305).
-According to tradition, she was both a princess and a noted scholar, who became a Christian around the age of 14, converted hundreds of people to Christianity, and was martyred around the age of 18.
-More than 1,100 years following her martyrdom, Saint Joan of Arc identified Catherine as one of the saints who appeared to her and counselled her.
+Saint Catherine of Alexandria, also known as Saint Catherine of the Wheel, is according to tradition, a Christian saint and virgin, who was martyred in the early 4th century at the hands of the pagan emperor Maxentius (286–305).
+According to tradition, she was both a princess and a noted scholar.
+She became a Christian around the age of 14.
+She converted hundreds of people to Christianity and was martyred around the age of 18.
+More than 1,100 years following her martyrdom, Saint Joan of Arc identified Catherine as one of the saints who appeared to her and counseled her.

-According to the traditional, Catherine was the daughter of the governor of Egyptian Alexandria, and when the persecutions began under Maxentius, she went to the emperor and rebuked him for his cruelty.
+According to the traditional, Catherine was the daughter of the governor of Egyptian Alexandria.
+When the persecutions began under Maxentius, she went to the emperor and rebuked him for his cruelty.
 The emperor summoned his best pagan philosophers to dispute with her, hoping that they would refute her pro-Christian arguments, but Catherine won the debate.

 Catherine was then scourged and imprisoned.
 Upon the failure of Maxentius to make Catherine yield by way of torture, he condemned Catherine to death on a spiked breaking wheel, but, at her touch, it shattered.
 Maxentius then ordered her to be beheaded.